degauss-org/daymet/README.md

 docker run --rm -v $PWD:/tmp ghcr.io/degauss-org/daymet:0.1.0 my_addresses.csv tmax,vp,prcp -88.263390 -87.525706 41.470117 42.154247 na
 ```

-which will return maximum temperature, vapor pressure, and precipitation for observations within a boundary box of Cook County, IL.
+which will return maximum temperature, vapor pressure, and precipitation for observations within a bounding box of Cook County, IL.
+It is important to specify bounding box coordinates in the order of: `min_lon`, `max_lon`, `min_lat`, `max_lat`.

 ## Geomarker Methods

-- If needed, put details here about the methods and assumptions used in the geomarker assessment process.
+Daymet data on a specified date is linked to coordinate data within the `my_addresses.csv` file by matching on the Daymet 1 km x 1 km raster cell number.

 ## Geomarker Data

-- List how geomarker was created, ideally including any scripts within the repo used to do so or linking to an external repository
-- If applicable, list where geomarker data is stored in S3 using a hyperlink like: [`s3://path/to/daymet.rds`](https://geomarker.s3.us-east-2.amazonaws.com/path/to/daymet.rds)
+- Environmental data is downloaded from [Daymet](https://daymet.ornl.gov/).
+- The R code that links the environmental data to the input coordinates is within `entrypoint.R`.

+## Warning

+If the bounding box for Daymet data download is inferred from address coordinates, then the size of the Daymet data download may be quite large if the address coordinates are very spread out.
+If a wide spread of coordinates is desired, then it may be best to stratify your input dataset to coordinates within separate geographic regions.

 ## DeGAUSS Details